 - 2 tablespoons apple cider vinegar

-While the onion is cooking, cut the cabbage in half, remove the core, and shred it like you would for coleslaw.
-Add it to the sauté pan and cook, stirring regularly.
+While the onion cooks, cut the cabbage in half through the core, trim out the core and discard.
+Shred the cabbage like you would for coleslaw.
+Add it to the skillet and cook, stirring regularly.

-While the cabbage is cooking, cut the apples into bite-size slices.
-When the cabbage is nearly tender (about 5 minutes), add the apple to the pan and sauté a few more minutes until the apple is tender, but not mushy.
+While the cabbage cooks, cut the apples off the cores in four cuts and cut into thin slices.
+When the cabbage is nearly tender (about 5 minutes), add the apple and sauté a few more minutes until the apple is tender, but not mushy.
 Remove from heat, stir in the vinegar and season to taste with salt and freshly ground black pepper.

-Cut each sausage into thirds and set the pieces on top of the cabbage.
-Serve with good, crusty whole-grain bread and your favorite mustard.
+Serve with good, crusty bread and your favorite mustard.